fluxcd/helm-controller/docs/spec/README.md

 When dealing with an incident, one may wish to suspend the reconciliation of some Helm releases, without having to stop the reconciler and affect the whole cluster.

-When operating a cluster, different teams may wish to receive notification about the status of their Helm releases.
+When operating a cluster, different teams may wish to receive notifications about the status of their Helm releases.
 For example, the on-call team would receive alerts about all failures in the prod namespace, while the frontend team may wish to be alerted when a new version of the frontend chart was released, no matter the namespace.